SkywardSyntax/3DRaymarching/README.md

 ## Horizontal Rotation Control

 You can now rotate the rough sphere horizontally using a slider on a frosted glass chip.
 The slider is located at the bottom of the screen.
 Adjust the slider to rotate the sphere without deforming it.

+## Dynamic Light Source Movement

+The light source now moves around the sphere, and the sphere's lighting updates live.
+The light source position changes dynamically over time, creating a more interactive and visually appealing experience.